leaf-ai/studio-go-runner/docs/metadata.md

 print('[{"op": "add", "path": "/studioml/log/-", "value": {"ts": "{0}", "msg:"Example log message"}}]', tStamp)
 ```

-It is of course tedious if you have to decorate every log entry with a time stamp so as a convineance the go runner does have an option which will auto decorate an standard output and standard error messages with json directives for inclusion in the MLOps logs, --schemaLogs.
+It is of course tedious if you have to decorate every log entry with a time stamp so as a convineance the go runner does have an option which will auto decorate an standard output and standard error messages with json directives for inclusion in the MLOps logs, --schema-logs.
 Standard practiuve for using this option is to include it in your deployment configuration as an environment variable.

 # Storage platforms and query capabilities